IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 {{< fig src="camera-1.jpg" align="center" class="max-w-xs" >}}

-READY - SET - SMILE!
+### READY - SET - SMILE!

 **ALL students will have their picture taken for their student ID card and records.
-Please note that this year, purchasing of student portraits is online ONLY.
+Please note that this year, purchasing of student portraits is ONLINE ONLY.
 As part of the O’Connor Photography Studio COVID-19 Safety procedures, paper order forms are not being used.**

 If you would like to order pictures, use the link emailed to you or go to their website at [oconnorphotography](http://www.oconnorphotography/)[studio.com](http://www.oconnorphotographystudio.com/) , click on Fall Portraits, scroll down to Elementary Schools, and then select the Island View Logo.